Showing

 events

-Please note: This is a live webinar.
-Login instructions including link details will be sent to registrants on the day of the event.
-If login instructions are not received by midday on the day of the lecture please contact us on sa.pd@australian.physio
+Login instructions including link details will be sent to registrants the day before the event.
+If login instructions are not received (please check your inbox as well as junk/spam folders) by close of business the day before the lecture or if you have any questions, please contact - jenny.willsmore@australian.physio

 This course has been designed to provide an opportunity for physiotherapists to develop their practical skills and clinical reasoning associated with content taught in the online Level 1 Women's Pelvic Health Course.